tj-django/django-extra-field-validation/README.rst

     ...
     ValueError: {u'percentage': ValidationError([u'Please provide a value for: "percentage"'])}

-[Validates] That if the user is active (ie. instance.user.is_active) any of the fields should be provided (i.e only one).
+[Validates] That when a user is active (ie. instance.user.is_active) any of the fields should be provided (i.e only one).
 *************************************************************************************************************************

 .. code-block:: python